pop-team/pop-java/docs/running.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Before running the example application, the programmer needs to generate the
 object map.
-The object map will be given to the POP-Java launcher.
-This file
+The object map will be given to the POP-Java launcher which
 will inform the POP-C++ runtime system where to find the compiled files.
-The
+The specified path needs to be accessible on every machine where an object of that type
-POP-Java launcher has a specific option to generate this file from the compiled
+is initialized.
+The POP-Java launcher has a specific option to generate this file from the compiled
 files (``.class``) or the JAR file (``.jar``).
 Here is the command used for our
 example::